-It's important your application makes it easy to see and understand your ideas and your filmmaking aspirations.
+Ensure your application makes it easy to see and understand your ideas and your film-making aspirations.

 Keep in mind a large number of applications are read every year.
-Your application needs to make the best case for your project and team.
+Your application needs to make the best case for your project and team as succinctly as possible.